The Town of Stonewall taxation year runs from January to December.

 Tax Due Date

-Property Taxes are due September 30th for 2019.
+Property Taxes are due October 31, 2020.
 No discount is offered for early payment.

-Penalties of 1.25% per month are added to any outstanding taxes on the first of every month beginning on October 1st each year.
+Penalties of 1.25% per month are added to any outstanding taxes on the first of every month beginning on November 1st.

 Pay online!
 CLICK HERE for instructions on how to pay taxes (and utilities) online.
 When making payments online, please include all numbers (including zeroes) to ensure payment is applied correctly.